File-system permissions: Examples

 File system permissions have been implemented many ways.
 Some notable examples are described here.

 NTFS which is in many versions of Windows including the current, uses ACLs to provide permission-based access control; NTFS ACLs are considered powerful yet complex.

 Linux file systems such as ext2, ext3, ext4, Btrfs support both POSIX permissions and POSIX.1e ACLs.
 There is experimental support for NFSv4 ACLs for ext3 and ext4 filesystems.

 FreeBSD supports POSIX.1e ACLs on UFS, and NFSv4 ACLs on UFS and ZFS.

 HFS, and its successor HFS+, as implemented in the Classic Mac OS operating systems, do not support permissions.

 macOS supports POSIX-compliant permissions, and supports them in both HFS+ and APFS.
 Beginning with version 10.4 ("Tiger"), it also supports the use of NFSv4 ACLs in addition to POSIX-compliant permissions.
 The Apple Mac OS X Server version 10.4+ File Services Administration Manual recommends using only traditional Unix permissions if possible. macOS also still supports the Classic Mac OS's "Protected"/"Locked" attribute as the "user immutable" flag in the 4.4BSD flags field.

 File Allocation Table (original version) has a per-file read-only attribute that applies to all users.

 OpenVMS defines four access functions: read, write, execute and delete and user selections: system, owner, group, and world where world includes group which in turn includes owner and system selects system users.
 This design is similar to that of Unix with notable extensions: additional function: delete and additional user selection: system.
 ACLs are supported in VMS 4.0 and later.

-Solaris ACL support depends on the filesystem being used; older UFS filesystem supports POSIX.1e ACLs, while ZFS supports only NFSv4 ACLs.
+Solaris ACL support depends on the filesystem being used; the older UFS filesystem supports POSIX.1e ACLs, while ZFS supports only NFSv4 ACLs.